GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 My [research interests](/research/) cover cryptography, computer systems security, and privacy, with a focus on blockchain-based systems and distributed cryptographic protocols.

-My research is supported by NSF and UConn Research Excellence Program Award.
+My research is supported by NSF and UConn Research Excellence Program (REP) Award.

 <br/>